So today I had the abortion.

 Afterwards I was in so much pain it was difficult to walk.
 I went to a recovery room and had a pad placed between my legs.
 I was given a blanket, a heating pad, and motrin with ginger ale and crackers.
 They took my vitals and then gave me an IM injection of an anti-nausea medicine, Idk which, because I became extremely nauseous and almost threw up.
 After 30 minutes they had me get up, get dressed.
 They gave me prescriptions for antibiotics and motrin and sent me on my way.
 I was, and currently am still, in a lot of pain.
 I’m bleeding a lot and hate that I have school tonight.
 I wouldn’t go if I didn’t have this project to turn in.

 So that was my experience.
 I am still and always will be pro-choice, but I don’t know if I could ever, ever go through that again.
 My heart broke a little when I found out exactly how far along I was, and when I felt the abortion happening I felt like a horrible person.
 I don’t wanna scare anyone – maybe getting put to sleep is better- but this was my experience today.

 The horror you felt was your child being slaughtered while you cradled him or her in your womb.
-Whether your child was held in your arms or in your uterus, he or she was a living human being and you paid someone to rip him or her to pieces while you laid on your back with your legs spread.
-You literally exposed your own son or daughter to their butcher – a butcher you scraped $350 together to pay.
+Whether your child was held in your arms or in your uterus, he or she was a living human being and you paid someone to rip them to pieces while you laid on your back with your legs spread.
+You literally exposed your own son or daughter to their butcher — a butcher you scraped $350 together to pay.